ganeshutah/Jove/For_CS3100_Fall2020/README.md

-* Begin by running the notebook in 00_Overview_Of_CS3100_Fall2020/.
-Then start with the remaining directories such as 01_Computability_Languages/, 02_Basic_DFA/, etc.

-* This is a directory prepared for the CS 3100, Fall 2020 students.

-* It contains a description of how various Jove modules will be covered in our lectures.

-* I'll now straight present the syllabus and the schedule of lectures.

-  - All Quizzes will be assigned on Canvas:

-    - They are given out before a PAIR of lectures (occurring in a week).

-    - They must be solved and submitted the same week Friday 11:59pm.

-  - All our Assignments will be provided via Jove notebooks, with a PDF summarizing them as well.
-The PDF is kept on Canvas.

-  - All our Exams (MT-1, MT-2 and Finals) will be given on Canvas.

-  - **Practice problems** for the exams will be assigned each week, but won't be graded.
-These will help you study for the exams in an incremental fashion.
-Find the Practice Problems on Canvas.

-* CS 3100 is running in a *FLIPPED CLASS* style.

-* You MUST run each Jove notebook mentioned below *BEFORE* you come to a lecture.
-These notebooks contain a video recording PLUS practice material for you.

-* Some notebooks will last across multiple lectures, and some lectures will involve multiple notebooks.

-* Assignments are to be turned in as finished Jove notebooks.
-There may also be uploads of other files, as specified.

-* Each question of an assignment will be in a separate ".ipynb" Jove file.

-* In some cases, we will allow documents to be scanned and uploaded as PDF.
-We require you to be using Adobe Scan - a free app you can get for iPhone or Android.

-* For more info, see the PDF documents on Canvas that describe our course policies.

 * -------------------------------------------------------

 * **SYLLABUS** is as follows (if I write `` 1:8/25 '' it means Lec1 on 8/25, and so on)